-- 1. Remove any media from the drives and turn off all connected devices and the computer.
+- Remove any media from the drives and turn off all connected devices and the computer.
 Then, disconnect all power cords from electrical outlets and disconnect all cables that are connected to the computer. - 2.
-Preparing your computer.
-See "Preparing your computer" on page 54. - 3.
+Remove the computer cover.
+See Chapter 7 "Hardware removal and installation" on page 55. - 3.
 Locate the Clear Complementary Metal Oxide Semiconductor (CMOS) /Recovery jumper on the system board.
 See "Hardware locations" on page 1.

 - 4. Move the jumper from the standard position (pin 1 and pin 2) to the maintenance position (pin 2 and pin - 5.
 Reinstall the computer cover and connect the power cord.
-See Chapter 7 "Hardware removal and installation" on page 53. - 6.
+See Chapter 7 "Hardware removal and installation" on page 55. - 6.
 Turn on the computer and leave it on for approximately 10 seconds.
 Then, turn off the computer by holding the power button for approximately five seconds. - 7.
 Repeat step 1 and step 2. - 8.
 Move the Clear CMOS /Recovery jumper back to the standard position (pin 1 and pin 2). - 9.
-Reinstall the computer cover and connect the power cord.
+Reinstall the computer cover and connect the power cord. - 10.
+Turn on the computer and the monitor.
+When the logo screen is displayed, press F1 or Fn+F1. - 11.
+To prevent data loss, ensure that BIOS settings are restored to an earlier point.